 How Is It Diagnosed?

-If your doctor thinks you have choriocarcinoma, she’ll do some tests:
+If your doctor thinks you have choriocarcinoma, they’ll do some tests:

 - A pelvic exam to feel for lumps or unusual changes